ballerina-platform/ballerina-dev-website/swan-lake/learn/generating-ballerina-code-for-protocol-buffer-definitions.md

 ## Sample

-The below example shows how you can generate Ballerina source code from the following Protocol Buffers definition (in the `helloworld_service.proto` file).
+The below example shows how you can generate Ballerina source code from the following Protocol Buffer's definition (in the `helloworld_service.proto` file).

 ```proto
 syntax = "proto3";